top of page

 Hierarchy Enhances Clarity

-Established a clear visual and functional hierarchy that helped users quickly avigate, reducing cognitive load and improving efficiency.
+Established a clear visual and functional hierarchy that helped users quickly navigate, reducing cognitive load and improving efficiency.

 Information Architecture Matters